Food and Beverage

 Low-Temperature Operation to Prevent Thermal Degradation

-Spiral Wound RO technology are used for desalination and water purification.
+Spiral Wound Reverse Osmosis (RO) technology are used for desalination and water purification.
 They remove dissolved salts, minerals, and contaminants from feedwater, providing high-purity water essential for steam generation and cooling systems in power plants.
 RO is critical for achieving the required water quality in both thermal and nuclear power plants.

 Tea extraction involves the use of various methods to separate desirable compounds, such as polyphenols, caffeine, and essential oils, from tea leaves.
 Traditional methods like hot water extraction can be energy-intensive and may lead to the loss of delicate compounds.
 Membrane technology, particularly through processes like microfiltration, ultrafiltration, and reverse osmosis, offers an efficient alternative.